Understanding Opioid Use Disorder: Causes, Symptoms & Treatment

 • Genetic predisposition to addiction

-• Psychological factors such as depression or anxiety
+• Psychological factors like depression or anxiety

 Who's at Greater Risk for Opioid Use Disorder?

-• Individuals with a history of substance abuse
+• Those with a history of substance abuse

 • People suffering from chronic pain